 All recordings must be sent to us within one working day of the last date of the assessment window.
-Recordings must be accompanied by a completed Candidate Record Form (CRF) for each candidate.
 Please ensure that CDs or memory sticks are packaged using bubble wrap or similar protective material.

 Centres are strongly advised to keep a copy of the recordings.